alankarms/Telecom-Retention-Analytics/README.md

 8. Generating customer-level churn probabilities
 9. Creating a retention priority framework using churn probability and customer value

+### Tableau Dashboard

+An interactive Tableau dashboard was created to communicate the project findings in a business-friendly format.

+The dashboard is structured into three pages:

+1. **Churn & Revenue Overview**
+   Summarises overall churn, revenue loss, churn by contract, internet service, and geographic churn concentration.

+2. **Churn Drivers Analysis**
+   Explores the main churn drivers including payment method, tenure group, tech support, online security, churn reasons, and contract-internet service combinations.

+3. **Retention Priority Framework**
+   Uses the final model outputs to show customer-level churn probabilities, priority groups, expected revenue at risk, feature importance, and the top customers for retention action.

 ---

 ## Key Business Insights